 The responsibility for ensuring a finish protects the enclosure lies with both the manufacturer and the user.
-Manual PME Pad-Mounted Gear is finished with the Ultradur® II Outdoor Finish, which provides lasting protection for the enclosure.
+Remote supervisory PME Pad-Mounted Gear is finished with the S&C Ultradur® II Outdoor Finish, which provides lasting protection for the enclosure.

 To retain this protection, the user should take periodic corrective action as follows:

-- STEP 1.
+STEP 1.
 Touch up any penetration of the finish to bare metal, such as scratches and abrasions caused by shipping or vandalism, to maintain the original integrity.
 S&C touch-up finish and primer are available in aerosol spray cans.
-See S&C Specification Bulletin 665-31 for catalog number information used for ordering.
+See S&C Specification Bulletin 666-31 for ordering information.
 No other finish or primer is approved.

 The area to be touched up should be cleaned to remove all oil and grease.

-Sand the area, removing any traces of rust that may be present, and make sure all edges are feathered before applying primer. - STEP 2.
+- STEP 2.
+Sand the area, removing any traces of rust that may be present, and make sure all edges are feathered before applying primer. - STEP 3.
 Provide an occasional simple washdown, such as an automobile would be given, to remove surface contaminants.
 Use any ordinary mild household detergent solution.

 In those cases where the enclosure must be refinished by the user before the finish has weathered-for example, to match other equipment-a special precaution must be taken.
-The entire surface must be sanded to provide a tooth to bond the new coat to the unusually tough and smooth Ultradur II Outdoor Finish.
+The entire surface must be sanded to provide a tooth to bond the new coat to the unusually tough and smooth S&C Ultradur II Outdoor Finish.